The Ultimate Guide to Leadership Skills – What Makes a Good Leader?

 An organisation is full of people, like it or not they all have emotions which affect the way in which interactions occur.
 It is essential, therefore, to demonstrate high emotional intelligence, in the way you understand and manage your emotions and those of others.

 Choose the right people for the right role.
-Build, control, and continuously develop the team by individual coaching, thus, allowing growth within roles.
+Build, control, and continuously develop the team through individual coaching, thus, allowing growth within roles.

 Are Women Better Leaders?